 Our present Appendix is devoted to the derivation of the CF-type restriction (i.e. $B_\mu - \bar B_\mu + 2 \,\partial_\mu \phi = 0 $) in the physical-sector from the requirement of the validity of the absolute anticommutativity (i.e. $\{ Q_B, \; Q_{AB} \} = 0 $) between the off-shell nilpotent versions of the (anti-)BRST charges $Q_{(A)B} $.
 In this context, we observe that the following are {\it true}, namely;

-where we have directly applied the BRST symmetry transformations (17) on the off-shell nilpotent expression for the anti-BRST charge in (57).
+where we have directly applied (i) the BRST symmetry transformations (17) on the off-shell nilpotent expression for the anti-BRST charge in (57), and (ii) the anti-BRST symmetry transformations (37) on the nilpotent version of the BRST charge (32).
 There is a reason behind the equality: $s_b Q_{AB} = s_{ab} Q_{B} $.
 This is due to the fact that {\it both} the variations are equal to, primarily, the same anticommuttaor (i.e. $\{ Q_B, \; Q_{AB} \} \equiv \{ Q_{AB}, \; Q_{B} \} $).
 We dwell a bit on the derivation of (B.1) by the {\it direct} application of (17) on the expression (57).
 It turns out, in this connection, that the following is true, namely;

 Using (i) the Gauss divergence theorem in the evaluation of the {\it last} two terms, and (ii) using the following EL-EoMs that emerge out from ${\cal L}_{B}$ and/or ${\cal L}_{\bar B}$, namely;

 it is {\it not} very difficult, ultimately, to obtain the r.h.s. of the equation (B.1).